 - Spinal bone spurs

-“Essentially, any condition coming from the lower back that’s close enough to the sciatic nerve can prompt sciatica,” he says.
-“Symptom severity, however, is highly variable.
-For one patient, the pain is mild, while for another, it may stop them in their tracks.”
+"Essentially, any condition coming from the lower back close enough to the sciatic nerve can prompt sciatica, he says.
+"Symptom severity, however, is highly variable.
+For one patient, the pain is mild, while for another, it may stop them in their tracks."

 Several causes of leg pain certainly feel like sciatica but aren't because they're due to other conditions.
 These include:

-- Sacroiliac joint dysfunction, which occurs when the sacroiliac joint – which connects the bottom of the spine to the pelvis – moves too little or too much.
-“The resulting pain can radiate down the legs like sciatica,” Dr. Chang says.
+- Sacroiliac joint dysfunction occurs when the sacroiliac joint that connects the bottom of the spine to the pelvis moves too little or too much.
+"The resulting pain can radiate down the legs like sciatica," Dr. Chang says.

-While these variations may seem small, they can mean big differences in how a back condition is treated.
-How can doctors correctly diagnose sciatica and differentiate it from similar conditions?
-Fortunately, there’s a test that accomplishes this known as the straight leg raise, Dr. Chang says.
+While these variations may seem small, they can mean significant differences in how a back condition is treated.
+How can doctors correctly diagnose sciatica and differentiate it from similar situations?
+Fortunately, there's a test that accomplishes this known as the straight leg raise, Dr. Chang says.

 "X-rays or imaging scans such as CTs or MRIs may also be used to pinpoint sciatica's cause after the straight leg raise," Dr. Chang explains.
 "The key thing is to see a physician for a correct diagnosis.
 Depending on the true cause of your pain, prompt treatment may be crucial."